uwap/unitr/README.md

 let my_meters = 0.4f32.m();
 my_centimeters + my_meters // what is the result?
 Well, it is 500cm.
 ```
-When adding to units together the result will be of the same type as the left hand side expression.
+When adding two units together the result will be of the same type as the left hand side expression.
-Though we allow adding and subtracting, multiplying and dividing is often not allowed.
+Though we allow adding and subtracting, multiplying and dividing is mostly forbidden.
 The reason is simple.
 What unit will you get when dividing meters by meters?
 Well, right.
 None.
 Distance Types